section-engineering-education/engineering-education/content/articles/what-is-netdevops-top-netdevops-tools-for-your-windows-operating-system/index.md

 To learn more about this workflow and how to implement it, check [this step-by-step tutorial](https://developer.cisco.com/learning/tracks/iot/cicd-iox/iox-app-building-cicd/step/1).

 ### Conclusion
 There are many NetDevOps tools that you can use to ensure your Netwokg model leverage the DevOps concept.
 These toolsets will help you package almost every model, ensuring the workflow pipeline is clean and easy to manage.
-NetDevOps solutions, like DevOps, result in significant cultural shifts, requiring employees from many professions to adapt their everyday work habits and procedures and collaborate more efficiently.
+NetDevOps solutions, like DevOps, result in significant cultural shifts.
+This require employees from many professions to adapt their everyday work habits and procedures and collaborate more efficiently.

 ![cisco-network-culture-change](/engineering-education/what-is-netdevops-top-netdevops-tools-for-your-windows-operating-system/cisco-network-culture-change.png)